 The sample bib my friend gave me had a knit front and some kind of light gauge toweling on the back.
 There's a 4" ribbon between the front and the part that fastens in the back.
-I had some cotton terry cloth so I tried that on one.
-Then I showed it to my aunt who is a retired kindergarten teacher and she is a spit expert.
+I had some cotton terry cloth so I tried that.
+Then I showed it to my aunt who is a retired kindergarten teacher.
+She is an expert in the perpetual moistness of small children.
 She said all t-shirt material would probably be fine.
 Might not need the terry cloth.
 So for the shirts that didn't really go with white terry cloth I just used the back of the shirt for the reverse of the bib.

 |Howl's Moving Castle T-shirt|